chapel-lang/chapel/man/chpl.rst

 **-s, --set <config>[=<value>]**

     Overrides the default value of a configuration param, type, var, or const in the code.
-For boolean configs, the value can be omitted, causing the value to be set to true.
+If the value is omitted, it will default to the value `true`.

 **--[no-]task-tracking**